Arya-Programmer/telegram-ministry-bot/readme.md

 ## License

-This project is licensed under the MIT License - see the [GNU LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) file for details.
+This project is licensed under the GNU License - see the [GNU LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) file for details.

 ## Contact